MilliPress/MilliCache/README.md

 - WordPress 6.6+
 - A Redis-compatible server: [Redis](https://redis.io/), [Valkey](https://valkey.io/), [Dragonfly](https://dragonflydb.io/), or any other RESP-compatible backend

+## Community

+The [Discord](https://discord.gg/mx8HAXaKGY) server and [GitHub Discussions](https://github.com/MilliPress/MilliCache/discussions) are places to swap setups, trade tips, and share your ideas for where MilliCache should head next.
+We're listening.

+For bug reports, open a [GitHub issue](https://github.com/MilliPress/MilliCache/issues).
+[MilliCache Pro](https://millipress.com/millicache-pro) customers also get direct support by email and a private Discord channel.

 ## Testing

 MilliCache uses PHPUnit, PHPStan, and Playwright for testing.
 To run tests locally: